moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 * Is the client authenticated and subsequently authorised to initiate a connection?
 * What media is available, and for each what are the parameters such as codec, bitrate, and resolution etc?
 * Is sending of media from a client permitted?
 If so, what media is accepted?

-Re-negotiation in an existing protocol should be supported to allow changes in what is being sent or received.

 ### Support way to specify media types (ads, subtitles, main media), qualities (bitrate, resolution, layers), codec